-Field Value Note Active Directory Server Ip Address ·· This is the numeric IP address of the remote Active Directory server on the customer's network.
-Active Directory Userid This is the User ID that must be provided when communicating with the remote Active Directory server.
-This User ID and the Password below will be used to authenticate to the Active Directory server.
+Field Value Note Active Directory Server Ip Address This is the numeric IP address of the remote Active Directory server on the customer's network.
+Active Directory Userid This is the user ID that must be provided when communicating with the remote Active Directory server.
+The following user ID and the password are used to authenticate to the Active Directory server.
 Active Directory Password This is the password that must be provided when communicating with the remote Active Directory server.

-SFU DOMAIN NAME If you checked Services For Unix (SFU) in the Options field of Table 12 on page 49, then you must fill in this field.
+Field Value Note SFU DOMAIN NAME If you checked Services For Unix (SFU) in the Options field of Table 13 on page 50, then you must complete this field.
 If you did not check SFU, leave this field blank.
 This field is used to specify the Trusted Domain Name for the Active Directory server.
-SFU RANGE If you checked Services For Unix (Sfu) in the Options field of Table 12 on page 49, then you must fill in this field.
+SFU RANGE If you checked Services For Unix (Sfu) in the Options field of Table 13 on page 50, then you must complete this field.
 If you did not check SFU, leave this field blank.
 This field is used to specify the Lower and Upper bounds of the User Identifier (UID) and Group Identifier (GID) ranges for the storage system.
 Use the format Lower-Upper (for example, 25-37).
-The SFU Range must contain the Unix UID/GID numbers corresponding to users/groups who need to access the system with SFU.
-The primary group assigned to the SFU users should be an existing Active Directory group with a valid Unix GID assigned to it.
-The SFU users must have the same Unix Attribute primary group and Windows primary group.
-The Unix UID/GID that are assigned to such users/groups should lie in the ID range provided with -cp parameter of cfgsfu command.
-The range for UID/GID should not intersect with 10000000-11000000, this range is used by SONAS internally for other UID/GID mapping
+The SFU Range must contain the UNIX UID/GID numbers corresponding to users/groups who need to access the system with SFU.
+The primary group assigned to the SFU users must be an existing Active Directory group with a valid UNIX GID assigned to it.
+The SFU users must have the same UNIX Attribute primary group and Windows primary group.
+The UNIX UID/GID that are assigned to such users/groups must be in the ID range provided with -cp parameter of the cfgsfu command.
+The range for UID/GID must not intersect with 10000000-11000000, this range is used by Scale Out Network Attached Storage internally for other UID/GID mapping SFU SCHEMA MODE [ ] SFU [ ] rfc2307 If you checked Services For Unix (Sfu) in the Options field of Table 13 on page 50, then you must complete this field.
+If you did not check SFU, leave this field blank.
+This field is used to specify the schema Mode.
+The schema Mode can be either sfu or rfc2307 depending on the operating system of the Active Directory domain server.
+If the operating system of the domain server is Microsoft Windows 2008 or Windows 2003 with SP2R2 packages use the schemaMode of rfc2307 for Windows 2000 and Windows 2003 with SP1, use sfu .

-Table 13.
+Table 14.
 Active Directory Configuration Information (continued)